krair/cloud-tools/backups/README.md

 # ***Restic Backups***

 The files here are used in conjunction to create an off-site s3 backup.
+This can of course be modified to be more flexible for other backup backends (like rclone for example.)

-These scripts are effectively what I use on a daily basis to create incremental backups via a cron job.
+These scripts are what I use on a daily basis to create incremental backups via a `cron` job.

 I wrote an article on https://rair.dev on incremental backups for Nextcloud running both on a bare-metal host as well as for a containerized installation.